20+ Best Employer of Record (Canada) Providers of 2026

 - Papaya Global: Enterprise-grade Canada EOR services, no deposit needed

-- G-P: AI-powered Canada EOR provider with over a decade of global employment experience
+- G-P: AI-powered Canada EOR provider with over a decade of experience

-- Skuad: Priced at just $199 per employee per month, good for teams seeking to hire in Canada and APAC
+- Skuad: Priced at $199/month per employee, good for hiring in Canada and APAC

 - Justworks: User-friendly employer of record designed with small businesses in mind

-- Leap29: Ideal for companies expanding into Ontario, Canada, priced at $300 per employee per month
+- Leap29: Ideal for teams expanding into Ontario, Canada, priced at $300/month per employee

 - BridgewaterTI: Specialized in helping U.S. companies hire and pay Canadian talent

-- Atlas: Direct Canada employer of record, pricing starts at $599 per employee per month
+- Atlas: Direct Canada employer of record, pricing starts at $599/month per employee

 Key Benefits and Risks of Using an EOR in Canada